evan-cz/cloudzero-agent/README.md

 ## Message Format

-The output of the _CloudZero Insights Controller_ application is a JSON object that represents `cloudzero` metrics, which is POSTed to the CloudZero remote write API.
+The output of the _CloudZero Webhook Server_ (formerly Insights Controller) application is a JSON object that represents `cloudzero` metrics, which is POSTed to the CloudZero remote write API.
 The format of these objects is based on the Prometheus `Timeseries` protobuf message, defined in the